-For one, it eliminates the need for having a governing body, such as a bank, to print and issue it.
+For one, blockchain technologies eliminate the need for having a governing body, such as a bank, to print and issue it.
 Transfers are done from person to person, not having to go through an intermediary.
 This also spells out instantaneous transactions that do not get imposed with high fees.
 Let’s run through the different advantages of owning cryptocurrency below.

 Top Advantages of Cryptocurrency

 - Swifter, cheaper transactions – Instead of having to go through all the legalities and unnecessary steps when sending money to another person, a crypto transfer is relatively simple and straightforward.
 No agents, brokerage fees, commissions, and extra fees are needed, which just makes way for a fast, easy, and cheap transaction.